 - It promotes calcium absorption in the gut;

-- It helps maintain adequate concentration of calcium and phosphate in the blood by promoting their reabsorption by our kidneys;
+- It helps maintain an adequate concentration of calcium and phosphate in the blood by promoting their reabsorption by our kidneys;

 - It promotes bone resorption (the process by which the bones are broken down by the body to release calcium and phosphate in the blood), therefore it helps to maintain the calcium and phosphate concentration in the bloodstream.

-Vitamin D has other important roles in the body, including immune functions, reduction of inflammation and the modulation of cell growth.
+Vitamin D has other important roles in the body, including immune functions, reduction of inflammation, and the modulation of cell growth.

-So, a vitamin D deficiency can lead to soft or fragile bones as you get older, which means you can be at risk of breaking a bone from a fall that would normally only lead to small injury.
+So, a vitamin D deficiency can lead to soft or fragile bones as you get older, which means you can be at risk of breaking a bone from a fall that would normally only lead to a small injury.

 Where to get your vitamin D?